-No. The DoD Fresh Program is optional and is an additional distribution channel for spending entitlement dollars along with our three main distribution channels in Minnesota of Regular United States Department of Agriculture (USDA) Foods, The Minnesota Rebate Program and Fee-For-Service.
-However, entitlement dollars that are committed to the DoD Fresh will result in less “money” available and will draw down from the Minnesota Department of Education’s state entitlement total to purchase other options with USDA Foods.
+No. The DoD Fresh Program is optional and is an additional distribution channel for spending entitlement dollars along with our three main distribution channels in Minnesota of Regular United States Department of Agriculture (USDA) Foods, the Minnesota Rebate Program and Fee-For-Service.
+However, entitlement dollars that are committed to the DoD program will result in less “money” available and will draw down from the Minnesota Department of Education’s state entitlement total to purchase other options with USDA Foods.

-No. All bills for produce ordered by schools participating in the DoD Fresh using entitlement dollars are sent to and paid by USDA.
+No. All bills for produce ordered by schools participating in the DoD program using entitlement dollars are sent to and paid by USDA.
 However, schools should be aware that the entitlement value of each product ordered through this program includes a service fee of DoD’s operational costs in addition to the daily market product costs.
-Recipient agencies participating in this program using entitlement dollars can continue to participate until they have expended the entitlement dollars committed to this program for the current school year.
+Sponsors participating in this program using entitlement dollars can continue to participate until they have expended the entitlement dollars committed to this program for the current school year.

 Yes.
 Food Distribution Program (FDP) requires a minimum allocation of $300.
 There is also a minimum per order amount of $100.

 Entitlement will be allocated using the DoD Fresh survey, under the green “Commodity Survey” tab in Cyber-Linked Interactive Child Nutrition System (CLiCS 1).
 This survey will open and close in conjunction with the Regular USDA surveys.
 The current surveys are set up with $1,000 and $1 increments.
 Sponsors may use one or both increments to allocate the total desired amount.

 Example: $50,000 = 50 increments of $1,000 + 0 increments of $1

 Example: $2,500 = 2 increments of $1,000 + 500 increments of $1

 Example: $500 = 0 increments of $1,000 + 500 increments of $1